CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 ^#^^#^^#^ Match-merging Data

-A more common data management necessity is to add variables from another data set to a working data set, match-merging the cases in the data sets by values on a single ID variable (or by values on multiple variables).
+A more common data management necessity is to add variables from another data set to a master data set, match-merging the cases in the data sets by values on a single ID variable (or by values on multiple variables).
 There are two general forms of this match-merging.

 The first, one-to-one merging, occurs when in each data, each individual is represented by only one row.
 For example, one data set containing final